python-trio/trio/README.rst

      rule that when implementing aclose() you need some strategy for handling cancellation?

+     or maybe we need some ugly way to force h2 channels to be sync closeable. we just set a flag, someone else's job to force it out?

+     it's a problem in general for any kind of async cleanup: how do you set a timeout on the cancellation handling?

+   - need to do a pass over TrioInternalError -- currently they can get double-wrapped in some cases

+   - the MultiError handling in move_on_after is not so great -- ideally we should at least preserve traceback? but *not* chain two giant almost-identical multi-errors?

+   - so... properly handling cancellation nesting is a problem.

+     I guess the rule is:

+     - if we cancel a scope and there is a live scope inside it that has been cancelled but is still unwinding, then we merge these together (i.e. retroactively decide that it was actually the outer scope that got cancelled in the first place). so Cancelled passes through from the inside to the outside.

+     - if we have an uncancelled scope that gets cancelled and there is a cancelled scope *outside* it, then we do *not* want to merge these scopes. the exception should get absorbed at the boundary between these.

+     there's still also the lost exception problem... one possibility is that whenever we pass through a scope manager, we add a Cancelled exception (if needed). so if we exit normally but the surrounding scope is PENDING/DELIVERED, then we raise a new Cancelled.
+And if we exit with a non-Cancelled exception, we expand it into a MultiError with the Cancelled added in? (and similarly for a MultiError that doesn't include Cancelled)

+     one potential problem is that this would make it impossible to return actual values from a cancelled scope.
+(E.g. "get what you can before the deadline and return that" becomes difficult -- I guess you could put the payload into an exception but ugh.)

+     I think the key question here is whether code can identify the scope of the cancellation.
+If you want to say "oh it's just this little timeout here, I know how to handle that", then you need to be able to determine that. and anything like "returning partial results" or "raising a different error" really is "handling" the cancellation in a sense.

+     observations about cancellation:

+       - at first it seems like it's nice to protect code from having to worry about double-cancellation, because it means that cleanup code (run on the cancellation return path) doesn't have to worry about being cancelled.
+But this doesn't really work, because:

+         - 90% of this code is the same as the code run on the non-cancellation return path, which means you can get a cancellation in the middle of it anyway.

+         - KI can arrive at cancellation points even if KI protection is enabled and the surrounding code is already cancelled.
+(Unless we do something really complicated with checking the local cancellation context?)

+         - cancellation points during unwinding imply that we're doing something blocking during unwinding, which is extremely problematic, because in many cases unwinding implies that our external timeout has been removed, so blocking is *risky* -- if the remote side doesn't response, we have no timeout! we could try to re-impose a timeout... but how do we know what to set it to? (general rule is that timeout policy is imposed at the edge of the system -- I guess we could have some contextual information attached to cancel state that says "here's how long to try to clean up"? but this sounds pretty messy)

+         - protecting code from double-cancellation requires that the code can't be allowed to know how much was cancelled (at least until it exits the cancelled region), because if a larger scope is cancelled while we're unwinding, and we can't deliver a new exception, then about our only option is ot silently expand the scope of the cancelled region.
+(I guess the other option is to defer the cancellation until we exit the already-cancelled region, but this is also pretty complex.)
+But this creates problems for code that wants to do more sophisticated things, like respond to cancellation by successfully returning partial results.

+         so the general conclusions are:

+         - unwinding code (__aexit__, stream.close, etc.) needs to be
+           as synchronous as possible!

+         - there's not much point in bending over backwards to protect code from double-cancellation -- it creates more problems than it solves

+   - Python 3.7 wishlist items:

+     - __iterclose__
+     - better support for KI management (in particular for __(a)exit__ blocks, with their currently unfixable race condition)
+     - better ergonomics for MultiErrors (catching, printing, rethrowing...)

    - XX add a nursery fixture for pytest

      this is a bit complicated because it requires some tight